alexmalder/vision/README.md

 ### `vec_search`
 Model of operation
-- this is high-level function
+1. This is high-level function
-- used by zeromq or run manually for tests
+2. Used by zeromq or run manually for tests

 Description
 - `@param` query by user request